 The cost involved in shipping items overseas can be a great motivator to help you decide what you really need to take with you and what can be left behind.
-Be ruthless with your culling and leave as many bulky items behind as possible – it will save you a sizable amount of money.
+Be ruthless with your decisions and leave as many bulky items behind as possible – it will save you a sizable amount of money and time.

 I’ve just relocated overseas and one of my accounts is missing.
 What do I do?

 You’ll need to get in touch with your provider to diagnose the problem.
-In most cases your account may have been closed due to activity.
-If calling your provider is not an option, in most cases they will provide an online enquiry form.
+In most cases, your account may have been closed due to level of activity.
+If calling your provider is not an option, it will likely have an online contact form.

 Should I relocate overseas for tax advantages?

 This decision is entirely up to you.
-If you would like to relocate overseas to take advantage of lower tax thresholds and the lower cost of livings, then this could be an option for you.
+If you would like to relocate overseas to take advantage of lower tax thresholds and a lower cost of living, then this could be an option for you.

 Do I have enough to retire and live overseas?

 The response to this will depend on your current financial and personal situation.
-You’ll need to see a financial adviser or planner to see if you have enough for a ‘comfortable’ retirement overseas.
+Speak to a financial advisor or planner to see if you have enough for a “comfortable” retirement overseas.

 Would I be able to get a credit card when I move overseas?